walles/barnklocka/README.md

 # TODO
 * Show a plain-text readout of the digital clock
-* Read text using TTS when clicked
+* Speak digital readout text when clicked
 * Lock the app orientation to portrait

 ## DONE